More tech executives than tech critics on Biden's transition team

 The FTC team also includes Laura Moy, who teaches at Georgetown Law and is an expert on consumer privacy, data security and net neutrality.
 The lead in the team is Heather Hippsley, a three-decade veteran of the agency.

-Reporting by Nandita Bose, David Shepardson and Diane Bartz in Washington and Jeffrey Dastin in San Francisco; Editing by Dan Grebler and Rosalba O’Brien
+Reporting by Nandita Bose, David Shepardson and Diane Bartz in Washington and Jeffrey Dastin in San Francisco; Editing by Rosalba O’Brien and Christopher Cushing

 Our Standards: The Thomson Reuters Trust Principles.